Ruby Tea Biscuits and our 40th (Ruby) Anniversary

 There are lots of memories when you have been with someone for 46 years.

-These are the sounds of the 60’s and our dating, going steady, getting lavaliered, pinned, engaged, married, parents of three, grandparents of one to celebrating our 40th anniversary….
+These are the sounds of the 60’s and our dating, going steady, getting lavaliered, pinned, engaged, married, parents of three, grandparents of one (UPDATE — 6 grandsons as of 2017) to celebrating our 40th anniversary….

 I Saw Her Standing There — Beatles (love at first sight)

 I want to hold your hand — Beatles (first date)

 My Girl — Temptations (going steady)

 She Loves You — Beatles (getting to know you)

 You Really Got Me — Kinks (I knew I had him :))